 Once Conophytums bloom during October and November, it’s important to mist the plant once every two weeks.

-When they resume their active growth, usually during late spring, it’s ideal for watering the plant once every week until summer.
+When they resume their active growth, usually during late spring, it’s ideal to water the plant once every week until summer.

 These plants usually go dormant during the heat; it is best to water once every three weeks.

-If you repot once every two years, then they might not need fertilizer at all.
+If you repot once every 2 years, they might not need fertilizer.